-We are always planning for the future, and ways that we can better our farm and our business.
-A few things your can look forward to in the future from West Wind Farm and Blue Barn Cidery are:
+We are always planning for the future and ways to better our Farm and business.
+A few things you can look forward to in the future from West Wind Farm and Blue Barn Cidery are:

-- Extended picking season for pick your own apricots
+Extended picking season for picking your own apricots

 Fresh-picked produce available for sale in the Blue Barn retail space